11. Pionix BelayBox

 Caution

 Make sure to connect the WiFi antenna to the CM4 after flashing.
 The image activates the external antenna support.
-Running a flashed Yak without the WiFi antenna mounted will result in damage of the WiFi chip.
+Running a flashed Yak without the WiFi antenna mounted can result in damage of the WiFi chip.

 ../_images/yak-assembly-9.jpg